SakshiPPatil/dynamodb/README.md

 It supports key-value and document data models, allowing for flexible data storage and retrieval. <br/>
 <br/>
 **High Scalability and Performance:** <br/>
-DynamoDB can handle massive amounts of data and high traffic levels with consistent single-digit millisecond latency.<br/>
+DynamoDB can handle massive amounts of data and high traffic levels with consistent single-digit millisecond latency.
 <br/>
 **Built-in Security and Availability:** <br/>
 It offers built-in features like encryption, access control, and multi-region replication for data protection and high availability.<br/>